E-VLA: Event-Augmented Vision-Language-Action Model for Dark and Blurred Scenes: Methods

 \subsection{Overview}

 We build upon a SmolVLA-style~\cite{shukor2025smolvla} Vision-Language-Action framework and investigate how event-based visual sensing can be integrated in a lightweight and pretrained-compatible manner.
 Event streams captured by a DAVIS camera are spatially and temporally aligned with RGB frames and converted into frame-like representations through carefully designed windowing strategies, ensuring compatibility with standard visual encoders.

 To incorporate event information without disrupting the pretrained token distribution, we investigate two alternative fusion designs that operate at different stages of the visual pipeline.
 The first design adopts a pre-encoding overlay strategy, directly combining accumulated event frames with RGB images before visual encoding, introducing no additional parameters.
 Instead of overlaying, the second design employs a lightweight hierarchical event adapter to inject event features into intermediate layers of the visual encoder for fine-grained cross-modal interaction.
 In each case, the resulting visual tokens are processed by the VLM backbone, and an action expert generates control sequences conditioned on the enriched perceptual representations.
-An overview of our E-VLA framework is depicted in Fig.~\ref{fig:pipeline}.
+An overview of our E-VLA framework is depicted in Fig.~\ref{fig:pipeline} and a system schematic is shown in Fig.~\ref{fig:schematic}.
 The following sections detail the baseline architecture, event windowing and representation design, and the proposed fusion strategies.